 Based on end-use, the market has been segregated into home use, snack food industry and flour industry.
 The report finds that the home use currently accounts for the majority of the total global pulses consumption.
 This can be accredited to the rising population, improving living standards and the increasing trend of health consiousness among the consumers.

 On a geographical front, India represents the leading producer of pulses, holding around one-fourth of the total global market.
 Several programs have been launched by the Government of India in order to increase the awareness regarding modern crop production technologies and provide financial assistance to farmers.
 India is followed by Canada, Myanmar, China and Brazil.

 The competitive landscape of the global pulses market has also been examined with detailed profiles of the key players.

 This report provides a deep insight into the global pulses market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. The report also provides a comprehensive analysis for setting up a pulses processing plant.
 The study analyses the processing requirements, project cost, project funding, project economics, expected returns on investment, profit margins, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the pulses industry in any manner.

-The rising trend of veganism and vegetarianism on the global level has led to a gradual shift in the consumption patterns of the masses, which, in turn, encouraged consumers to replace animal protein with plant-based sources, such as pulses, representing one of the key trends in the global pulses market.
+The rising trend of veganism has encouraged consumers to replace animal protein with plant-based sources, such as pulses, representing one of the key trends in the global pulses market.

-On the basis of the end use, the market has been classified into house use, snack food industry, flour industry and others.
-Amongst these, the home use segment accounts for the majority of the total market share.
+On the basis of the end-use, the market has been divided into home use, snack food industry and flour industry.
+Among these, home use represents the largest segment.